 Related Post: State by State Guide on CBD Laws

 You can research all of the federal laws surrounding marijuana possession.
 If you are unsure about a state law, check the local state laws for possessing recreational marijuana or risk them having to confiscate marijuana from you at the airport.

 Countless people fly all over the world out of Los Angeles every single day.
 What happens when you get to your destination is apt to be just as it is every other time you fly in.
 Grab your carry-on and go or wait in baggage claim for your checked bags and head on home.

+Flying with specific amounts of marijuana, even if they are allowed (like weed being legal in California), it doesn’t always mean smooth flying.
 If you live in a state that isn’t too keen on cannabis consumption, just make sure to keep it yourself.
 Your secret’s safe with us.